DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: Evaluation

-The performance of our model has been evaluated using NGSIM I-80 and US-101, two well-known, widely available vehicle trajectory datasets.
-A sampling rate of 10 Hz is used for sampling the trajectory of the vehicle over a period of 45 minutes.
+The performance of DeepTrack is evaluated using NGSIM's widely used I-80 \cite{NGSIM_i80} and US-101 \cite{NGSIM_US101} vehicle trajectory datasets.
+A rate of 10 Hz is used for sampling the vehicle's trajectory for 45 minutes.
 Each dataset includes three segments of 15 minutes long of mild, moderate, and congested traffic.

-Similarly to \cite{deo2018convolutional}, we divided the dataset into three parts: training, validation, and testing.
-This chapter reports the results of analyzing the test sets.
+Similarly to \cite{xie2021congestion, mercat2020multi, lin2020attention}, we divided the dataset into three parts: training, validation, and testing.
+The dataset provides around 8 million data entries divided into 70\% training data, 10\% validation data, and 20\% test data.
+As discussed in CS-LSTM \cite{deo2018convolutional}, DeepTrack also uses a stationary frame of reference.

+The direction of motion of the vehicles is defined by the head of the triangle as shown in Fig. \ref{fig:bd}.
+Lanes immediately next to the ego vehicle are considered for tracking the neighbors' position.
+This helps capture the effect of movement of immediate neighbors on the ego vehicle as they have maximum influence on its future trajectory.
+The area around the ego vehicle is converted into a 13$\times$3 size grid, with each grid cell 15 feet long and width equal to lane width.
+The ego vehicle is assigned the center cell, whereas each neighboring vehicle in the 13$\times$3 grid is assigned a cell based on the position of its front bumper around the ego.

 Based on the work of \cite{deo2018convolutional}, each trajectory is also segmented into 8 seconds, where the first three seconds are used as a path that was observed, and the model will predict the following five seconds.
-To reduce the complexity of the LSTM encoder, previous works downsampled each second by two \cite{deo2018convolutional, xie2021congestion, mercat2020multi}.
-While we are not limited to this fact, we also downsampled the inputs to have a fair comparison.
-In Fig. \ref{fig:congested_tr}-\ref{fig:failed}, the location of the neighbors (gray triangles) are shown at $t_{0}$.
-Triangles denoting red, green, and blue respectively, represent observed history paths, ground truth, and model output.
+Previous works downsampled each second by two \cite{ xie2021congestion, mercat2020multi} to reduce the complexity of the LSTM encoder.
+While we are not limited to this fact, we also downsampled the inputs for a fair comparison.
+In the following subsections, we discuss the DeepTrack implementation environment, the effect of various components on the design, quantitative results by comparing with contemporary models, and qualitative prediction analysis for various scenarios.
+All models proposed in this paper are implemented using the PyTorch package, an open-source machine learning library.
+The training was performed on Nvidia Tesla V100 GPU for 30 epochs using the ADAM optimizer with a default learning rate of 0.001.